perfectsense/gyro/docs/getting-started/creating.rst

 By the end of this guide you should have a working local Gyro environment and deployed below given resources on AWS cloud :

 1. Virtual private cloud network (VPC)
-2. Subnets
+2. Subnet
 3. Route Table
-4. Internet gateways
+4. Internet gateway

 Configuration
 -----------